Navigation

 The test usually takes about 20 minutes.
 You can take someone to the hospital with you, but they won’t usually be able to come into the X-ray room.
 A member of staff will explain what’s going to happen.

 A radiologist will carry out your procedure.
 This is a doctor who specialises in using X-rays and scans to diagnose medical conditions.
 A radiographer will help.
-This is a health professional trained to take X-rays and scans.
+This is a healthcare professional trained to take X-rays and scans.

 Preparing for the test